September 18, 2020

 Congdon is pleased to know Lansing has plans to marry Meriwether.
 The three have dinner in an upscale restaurant with Congdon bringing over-sized drawing paper to do a sketch inside the large menu while waiting to be served and ignoring the conversation.
 She cannot take her eyes off him and suggests he join their research team.
 Lansing seconds the notion.
 The big band score explodes and she invites the brother to dance.
 There is no room for dancing nor a designated area so the nearby patrons carefully guard their tables and everything on it.
 Just imagine impromptu dancing inside an Applebee's.

-The film takes an embarrassing turn as the three have a picnic in a hillside park, after fashion.
+The film takes an embarrassing turn as the three have a picnic in a hillside park, after fashion, in the middle of nowhere.
 There is a self-propelled children’s merry-go-round with a studio camera mounted in the center.
 We watch a giggling Meriwether and an aggressive-looking Congdon go round and round in front of a blurring landscape and an accompanying score grossly out of place.
 The frivolity ends with an attempted game of tether ball with Meriwether escaping with no eye injuries.
 Lansing looked as concerned as I was about these scenes.
 Quietly and in deep thought, Lansing decides to leave.
 Alone.
 His potential bride slips into the fifth dimension.

 Lansing locates her at the home of a friend where, as a favor, she is monitoring a younger-than-twelve-looking Patty Duke.
 Duke was an acting veteran compared to the three main leads in this film.
 Meriwether tells him marriage will never work because he is so wrapped up in research.
 Brooding, he storms off, later breaking into his brother’s locker at the research center.
 He attempts to push a pencil through a thick metal plate but his hand also goes halfway through.
 It is the first excellent special effect in the film utilizing a prop that fits Lansing's fingers.
-The effect is not nearly as believable thereafter as it is mere camera processing wizardry.
 His brother later witnesses the feat and then disturbingly tells him the amplifier was never on, dude.
-Lansing went into the fourth dimension entirely on his own.
+Lansing went into the fourth dimension entirely by his own will.

 Lansing begins to realize his miraculous electro-impulses allow him a great deal of latitude.
 High notes from an electric organ signify his 4D state.
 Another successful effect is the first time he puts his arm through a store window to steal an apple.
 The glowing blue outline around his arm where it intersects the glass pane is nicely done.
-The next time though, the audience is not being fooled by simple camera positioning for an edge-on window pane view.
+The next time though, the audience is not being fooled by simple camera positioning for an edge-on window pane view along with camera processing wizardry.
 His lust for power turns him into a bank robber with little fear of ever being incarcerated for any length of time.
 Oh, and it gets worse.
-His “special effect” accelerates the aging process at a rapid rate.
+His “special effects” accelerate the aging process at a rapid rate.
 When seeking a doctor’s help he inadvertently discovers this by simply touching the doctor, rejuvenating his own life.
 The doctor is accidentally drained for all he is worth.
-An ironic twist on a doctor draining a patient for all he is worth.
-The doctor’s ninety-year-old facial aging process is a smooth effect.
+An ironic twist on a doctor's final bill.
+The doctor’s ninety-year-old facial aging process is done with a smooth effect.
 Now a very wanted man, Lansing litters the town with old people, including his self-serving boss, Edgar Stehli, who looked to be pushing eighty-five anyway.

 Lansing earlier hid the amplifier in a lab vault.
 He returns to retrieve it, apparently, on April Fool’s Day with humorous results.
-He pushes the open button but Congdon pushes the close button from the control booth.
-Lansing cannot figure what is going on with that stupid button.
-He turns around to look inside the booth, but all have crouched down out of sight.
+He pushes the open button but Congdon pushes the close button from the control booth, preventing Lansing any access.
+He cannot figure out what is going on with that stupid button!
+He turns around to look toward the booth, but he and Merriweather have crouched down out of sight.
 He hears no snickering.
-Everyone pops up again to play the same trick when Lansing tries another access point.
+Everyone pops up again to play the same "trick" when Lansing tries another access point.
 Pretty funny.

-Note: The film’s big band jazz score was written and conducted by Ralph Carmichael.
+Note: The film’s big band jazz score was written and conducted by Ralph Carmichael, a gospel award-winning composer, arranger and conductor.
+No such accolades for scoring this film.
 The previous year he composed the score for, “The Blob,” but not the movie’s theme.
 Carmichael would soon establish himself as the father of contemporary Christian music, arranging and writing popular songs of faith.
-He would occasionally arrange hymnal standards for various albums with a big band flavor, causing quite a stir among some pipe-organ worshipers.
-Carmichael is a gospel award-winning composer, arranger and conductor.
-No such accolades for scoring this film.
+He would occasionally arrange hymnal standards for various albums with a big band flavor, causing quite a stir among pipe-organ-only worshipers.

 No comments: